Kool & the Gang: 1964–1972: Formation and signing with De-Lite

 The band formed in Jersey City, New Jersey, in 1964 when seven school friends decided to perform together as an instrumental jazz and soul group named the Jazziacs.
-Among them were Robert "Kool" Bell on bass, his brother Ronald Bell on keyboards, Robert "Spike" Mickens on trumpet, Dennis "Dee Tee" Thomas on saxophone, Ricky West on keyboards, George Brown on drums, and Charles Smith guitar.
-All of them, except Smith, attended Lincoln High School in Jersey City.
+Among them were Robert "Kool" Bell on bass, his brother Ronald Bell on keyboards, both from Youngstown, Ohio originally, Robert "Spike" Mickens on trumpet, Dennis "Dee Tee" Thomas on saxophone, Ricky West on keyboards, George Brown on drums, and Charles Smith on guitar.
+Except Smith, all of them attended Lincoln High School in Jersey City.
 Robert Bell had given himself the nickname "Kool" as a way of adapting to the street gangs in his neighborhood after moving from Ohio.
 The Bells' father Bobby and uncle Tommy were boxers.
 They moved to New York to train and lived in the same apartment building as Thelonious Monk, who became Robert's godfather.
 Miles Davis would drop by because he wanted to be a boxer.

 Their first gigs took place as the opening act to a weekly jazz night held in a local theatre every Sunday.
-They also played occasionally with McCoy Tyner, Pharoah Sanders, and Leon Thomas during their early period.
-The group then underwent several name changes, including The Soul Town Band and The New Dimensions, during which they would play Motown covers as the backing musicians for Soul Town, a small Jersey City-based organization similar to Motown.
-In 1967, they decided to perform as their own identity and became regulars at the Blue Note Lounge in Jersey; one of the MC's advertised them with a new name, Kool & the Flames.
-However, their manager Gene Redd advised against it to avoid confusion with James Brown's band, The Famous Flames, leading to a further change to Kool & the Gang, in 1969.
+They also played occasionally with McCoy Tyner, Pharoah Sanders, and Leon Thomas during their early years as a group.
+They then had several name changes, including "the Soul Town Band" and "the New Dimensions".
+They played Motown covers as the backing musicians for Soul Town, a small Jersey City-based organization similar to Motown.
+In 1967, they became regular performers at the Blue Note Lounge in Jersey, where one of the emcees advertised them with a new name, Kool & the Flames.
+However, since their manager, Gene Redd, advised against taking this name to avoid confusion with James Brown's band, the Famous Flames, the band settled on Kool & the Gang instead.